-Profits of Belgium-based holding companies are subject to corporate income tax at a flat rate of 25 per cent.
-The basic rate of 25 per cent is (partially) increased with a surcharge of 6.75 per cent (as a penalty) if (and insofar) the tax hasn't been paid in advance during the book year.
-If certain conditions are met, capital gains realised on subsidiaries are 100 per cent tax exempt, and dividends received from subsidiaries are 100 per cent tax exempt as well.
+The profits of Belgium-based holding companies are subject to corporate income tax at a flat rate of 25 per cent.
+The basic rate of 25 per cent is (partially) increased with a surcharge of 6.75 per cent (as a penalty) if (and insofar as) the tax has not been paid in advance during the book year.
+If certain conditions are met, capital gains realised on subsidiaries are 100 per cent tax-exempt, and dividends received from subsidiaries are also 100 per cent tax-exempt.
 Dividends distributed to shareholders, who are residents of Belgium, are taxed at a flat rate of 30 per cent.
 Under strict conditions, dividends can be subject to a flat tax rate of 15 per cent.
 Dividends received upon the liquidation of a company qualify for a flat tax rate of 10 per cent when conditions are met.

-The holding needs to submit a corporate income tax return annually.
+The holding must submit a corporate income tax return annually.
 Corporate income tax is due through the annual corporate income tax assessment.